International Court of Justice University Traineeship Program

 4) Official Law School transcript

-5) Current study list (document that lists current courses), which the applicant may request from the Law School Registrar's Office (Room 300 HH)
+5) Current study list (document that lists current courses), which the applicant may request from the Law School's Office of Student Records (Room 300 HH)

 6) Two or more letters of recommendation, preferably from individuals who can speak to the applicant's credentials in the field of international law.
 At least one letter must be from a member of the Michigan Law faculty.